mui/mui-x/docs/data/date-pickers/date-picker/date-picker.md

 - The `MobileNextDatePicker` component which works best for touch devices and small screens.
   It renders the view inside a modal and does not allow editing values directly inside the field.

-- The `NextDatePicker` component which will render `DesktopNextDatePicker` or `MobileNextDatePicker` depending on the device it runs on.
+- The `NextDatePicker` component which renders `DesktopNextDatePicker` or `MobileNextDatePicker` depending on the device it runs on.

   By default, it renders the desktop version if the media query [`@media (pointer: fine)`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/pointer) matches.
   This can be customized with the `desktopModeMediaQuery` prop.

+- The `StaticDatePicker` component which renders without the popover/modal and field.

 {{"demo": "ResponsiveDatePickers.js"}}

 :::warning
 There are certain caveats when testing pickers, please refer to [this section](/x/react-date-pickers/getting-started/#testing-caveats) for more information.
 :::

-## Static mode

-It is also possible to render the Date Picker component without the popover/modal and field.
-This can be helpful when building custom popover/modal containers.

-{{"demo": "StaticDatePickerDemo.js", "bg": true}}

 ## Form props